ShaanAgarwal/Employee-Onboarding-Application/README.md

 # Employee-Onboarding-Application

 ## To Run The Frontend
-(By Default The Frontend Works On Port 5173.
-To Change The Port Make Changes In The Docker/docker-compose, vite.config.js file and the terminal commands as well.)
+The frontend runs by default on port 5173.
+To change the port, modify settings in the Docker/docker-compose.yml and vite.config.js files.

 **Commands for Build and Run (Requires rebuilding for each change):**
 ```sh